amandajuhl95/AssignmentTwo-Test/README.md

 ### 1.1 Computer Mouse

-Identify the types of testing you would perform on a computer mouse, to make sure that it is of the highest quality.
+<i>Identify the types of testing you would perform on a computer mouse, to make sure that it is of the highest quality.</i>

 #### Unit Testing
 - This is dont to test that all parts of the computer mouse individually works as expected.